berndporr/fastcgi_json_cpp_api/README.md

 	};
 ```
 Overload `postString(std::string arg)` with a function
-which decodes the received POST argument.
+which decodes the received POST data.
-You can use `postDecoder(std::string s)` which returns a `std::map` of key/value pairs.
+You can use `postDecoder(std::string s)` which returns a
+`std::map` of key/value pairs.

 ### Start the communication

-The constructor takes as arguments the GET callback, the
+The constructor takes as arguments the GET callback, the POST callback
-path to the fastCGI socket and the POST callback.
-As
+and the path to the fastCGI socket.
+As soon as the constructor is
-soon as the constructor is instantiated the communication
+instantiated the communication starts.
-starts.

 ```
        /**